 Only one of these choices reminds a donor what their gift actually does to help.
-Remember you’re likely not the only organization sending appeals to any given donor.

-Stand out from the crowd while giving a subtle reminder about what a donor’s gift will do by putting a little more thought into your calls-to-action!
+So, stand out from the crowd while giving a subtle reminder about what a donor’s gift will do by putting a little more thought into your calls-to-action!

 Make it real.